+We hope you all have a good weekend.

 Year 6 parents please remember you are welcome to join us for the children’s graduation ceremony on Tuesday – 9.30am for Bumble Bees and 11.00am for Eagles.

 Best wishes and keep safe